 Asst Prof Monroe’s research focuses on the political economy of development in Southwest Asia and North Africa (SWANA).
 His current book project examines ethnic politics and trade liberalisation in the Arab world.
 He also works on gender and barriers to economic and political participation.

-Comparative Politics, Democratisation, Development, Gender, Identity Politics, Southwest Asia and North Africa, Trade Politics
+Comparative Politics, Democratisation, Development, Gender, Identity Politics, Southwest Asia and North Africa, Small States, Trade Politics

 “Earned Income and Women’s Segmented Empowerment: Experimental Evidence from Jordan,” with Carolyn Barnett and Amaney Jamal (Forthcoming, American Journal of Political Science).